 Fun Facts About Babies Born in February

 1. Standing Tall

-According to this study, babies born in the colder months are usually longer, leading some to believe that February babies grow taller than their summer-born counterparts.
-That same study also saw that winter babies scored higher on IQ tests.
-While whether or not these findings follow children into adulthood are up for debate, you can at least expect a higher percentage of having an above-average length when your little one is born.
+According to this study, babies born in the colder months are usually longer, leading some to believe that February babies grow taller than their summer-born counterparts.1 That same study also saw winter babies scoring higher on IQ tests.1 While whether or not these findings follow children into adulthood is up for debate, you can at least expect a higher percentage of having an above-average length when your little one is born.